-The expected profit included in future premiums is calculated as the difference between the technical provisions without a risk margin and a calculation of the technical provisions without a risk margin under the assumption that the premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future are not received for any reason other than the insured event having occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy.
-At 31 December 2022, the expected profit in future premiums is USD 64.8 million (2021: USD 49.2 million).
+The expected profit included in future premiums is calculated as the difference between the technical provisions with a risk margin and a calculation of the technical provisions without a risk margin under the assumption that the premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future are not received for any reason other than the insured event having occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy.
+At 31 December 2023, the expected profit in future premiums net of reinsurance is USD 25.1 million (2022: USD 64.8 million).